Analyzing monoculture growth summary

 many_spline_res <- readr::read_tsv(here::here(data, "ecoplate_gcurve_spline_results.tsv"))

-Figure 2: Growth of Pseudomonas chlororaphis HAMBI_1977 on 31 different carbon substrates and water in Biolog Ecoplates.
-Absorbance is measured at 590 nm.
+Figure 2: Growth of Pseudomonas chlororaphis HAMBI_1977 on 31 different carbon substrates and water in Biolog Ecoplates over 48 hours of growth.
+Metabolic activity via tetrazolium reduction is colorometrically tracked with absorbance at 590 nm.
+Line type denotes the biological replicate, while line color denotes adaptation to the antibiotic streptomycin: Streptomycin resistant (red) Streptomycin sensitive (blue).

 Show/hide code